LPhilip-CS/World-Life-Expectancy/README.md

 ## Working in SQL:
 - Clone the repository to your local machine.
-- Import the dataset from the WorldLifeExpectancy.csv or run 'DatabaseScript.sql' to manually populate the database.
+- Import the dataset from the 'WorldLifeExpectancy.csv' or run 'DatabaseScript.sql' to manually populate the database.
 - Run the files in sequential order: DatabaseScript, DataCleaning, and ExploratoryAnalysis.

 ## Working in Excel: